 Rheumatoid Arthritis Vs. Osteoarthritis Treatment

-Risk factors for Acquiring a Diagnosis of Arthritis include:
+Risk factors for acquiring a Diagnosis of Arthritis include:

 - Gender – Women are much more likely to develop rheumatoid arthritis than men, while most patients who get diagnosed with gout ( another type of arthritis) are men.